Earlz/NetBounce/README.md

 This is a utility so that you can easily test HTTP POST requests without having to run a server or use something like Fiddler.

+# Live Version

+You can see a live version of this in action at http://netbounce.earlz.net ... assuming it doesn't choke my server out too much

 # Plans

 Get it working!